Thinking of making the move to Queensland? Find out how we have adapted to life in this beautiful Australian state and what to expect when you arrive!

 So do most of the animals in Queensland want to kill you?
 Well maybe a small percentage of them.

-Most Queenslanders never even see a snake never mind get bitten by one (I have had 4 encounters in 15 months which statistically quite rare and also extremely unlucky)
+Most Queenslanders never even see a snake never mind get bitten by one (I have had 4 encounters in 15 months which is statistically quite rare and also extremely unlucky)

 Most of the birds (but not all!!!) and animals are amazing though and I love the wildlife in Queensland.